History of the Chevrolet Equinox

-The Chevrolet Equinox was created to capitalize on America’s obsession with crossover SUVs, and despite arriving at a time of economic turmoil in the automotive industry, the sporty midsize crossover has experienced success.
-Consumers have been receptive to its sleek styling, as well as its combination of performance and fuel economy.
+The Chevrolet Equinox was created by GM to capitalize on America’s obsession with crossover SUVs and, despite arriving at a time of economic turmoil in the automotive industry, the sporty mid-size crossover has experienced exponential success.
+Consumers have been receptive to its sleek styling as well as its ideal combination of performance and fuel efficiency.

-In 2009, Chevrolet unveiled the Equinox Team Canada Edition.
-The special edition Equinox was created for the Vancouver 2010 Winter Olympics and only sold in Canada.
-The package included chrome wheels, a sunroof, premium sound system, and special badging throughout.
+- In 2009, Chevy unveiled the Equinox Team Canada Edition for the 2010 Winter Olympics in Vancouver.
+The model was only sold in Canada and came with special features like chrome wheels, a sunroof, a premium sound system, and unique badging.

 - The Equinox was unveiled at the Detroit Auto Show alongside the first-gen Chevy Colorado and the sixth generation of the Chevy Malibu.